microsoft/OpenAPI.NET/src/Microsoft.OpenApi.Hidi/readme.md

     • --output-folder(--of) - The output directory path for the generated files.
 	• --clean-ouput(--co) - an optional param that allows a user to overwrite an existing file.
 	• --version(-v) - OpenAPI specification version.
-    • --metadata-version(--mv) - Graph metadata version to use.
+    • --metadata-version(--mv) - the metadata version to use.
 	• --format(-f) - File format
     • --terse-output(--to) - Produce terse json output
     • --settings-path(--sp) - The configuration file with CSDL conversion settings.